superfaceai/one-sdk-js/README.md

 * (if necessary) provider-specific integration parameters
 * (if necessary) provider-specific security values

-These can be found in the [Catalog](https://superface.ai/catalog) and on the profile page (e.g. [vcs/user-repos](https://superface.ai/vcs/user-repos)).
-Security values need to be obtained through the relevant provider (e.g. on their website, in your account settings, etc.).
+These can be found on the profile page (e.g. [vcs/user-repos](https://superface.ai/vcs/user-repos)).
+Security values need to be obtained through the relevant provider (e.g. on their website, in your account settings, by contacting them, etc.).

 ```js
 const { SuperfaceClient } = require('@superfaceai/one-sdk');